umccr/umccrise/workflow.md

 4. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: [TCGA](https://www.ncbi.nlm.nih.gov/pubmed/29625052) pan-cancer study, [COSMIC CGC](https://cancer.sanger.ac.uk/census), and [Norwegian Cancer Genomics Consortium](http://cancergenomics.no/).
 5. Report variants using CPSR, which classifies variants in the context of cancer predisposition by overlapping with [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) pathogenic and VUS variants and GnomAD rare variants.
 It also ranks variants according pathogenicity score by ACMG and cancer-specific criteria.

-[ ] _TODO: Confirm the changes in here, please.
-Does this still match the updates to preferred transcript choice?
-Do we want to mention the logic within CPSR on how it picks the right transcript?
-Again, link to workflow document for gene lists, or harmonize._
+[ ] _TODO: Does this still match the updates to preferred transcript choice?
+Do we want to mention the logic within CPSR on how it picks the right transcript?_

 [ ] _TODO: Old text from Google Docs below.
 Is this still valid?
 If so, merge in:_

 > * ClinVar variants: pre-classified variants according to a five-level tier scheme (Pathogenic to Benign):
 > * Non-ClinVar variants: classified by CPSR according to a five-level tier scheme (Pathogenic to Benign)
 > * Secondary findings (optional) - pathogenic ClinVar variants in the ACMG recommended list for reporting of incidental findings,
 > * GWAS hits (optional) - variants overlapping with previously identified hits in genome-wide association studies (GWAS) of cancer phenotypes (i.e. low to moderate risk conferring alleles), using NHGRI-EBI Catalog of published genome-wide association studies as the underlying source.
->
-> The unclassified non-ClinVar variants are assigned a pathogenicity level based on the aggregation of scores according to previously established ACMG criteria.
+The unclassified non-ClinVar variants are assigned a pathogenicity level based on the aggregation of scores according to previously established ACMG criteria.
 The ACMG criteria includes cancer-specific criteria, as outlined and specified in several previous studies.

 ## Structural variants